Skip to main contentSkip to search

 Is VB therapy covered by OAP in Ontario?

 Yes.
 VB therapy qualifies under OAP core clinical services when delivered by BACB-certified professionals.
-Funding comes from the childhood budget — up to $63,020 per year for children under 6.
+OAP Core Clinical Services funding ranges from $6,600–$65,000/year based on a Determination of Needs assessment.
 Families can choose VB-focused providers from the OAP provider list.

 What is the VB-MAPP assessment?